member87/cam-finder-web/README.md

 # Introduction

-This is a website to view ACTi cameras that have the defualt login deatils (admin, 123456).
+This is a website to view ACTi cameras that have the default login details (admin, 123456).
 You can get a list of all accessible cameras by using [cam-finder](https://github.com/member87/cam-finder) which will generate a .csv file.
-The csv file can the be imported and shown in the website.
+The csv file can be imported and shown in the website.

 #### You can view an online version here [here](https://cam-finder.member87.uk)